SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 #### testreg properties
-The following parameters need to be configured inside Program Management to access ART API
+The following parameters need to be added into a Program Management TDSAdmin configuration for accessing the ART API:

 * `oauth.testreg.client.id=` - OAuth test client ID for ART
 * `oauth.testreg.client.secret` - OAuth client secret for ART